What is Hyper Technology?

-For example, while converged infrastructure works on multiple hardware to store itself, HCI operates as a software solution that works at a base hypervisor level to find easier storage for all relevant information and data on only one scalable, localized device.
-One server versus multiple pieces of hardware…. the maths is simple.
-Think of hyper-converged infrastructure as a software solution that trims the fat of physical hardware for data-centres.
+While converged infrastructure works on multiple hardware to store itself, HCI operates as a software solution that works as a base hypervisor level to find easier storage for all relevant information and data on only one scalable, localized device.
+One server versus multiple pieces of hardware - the math is simple.
+Think of a hyper-converged infrastructure as a software solution that trims the fat off of physical hardware for data-centres.

-The pre-configured software significantly accelerates the deployment and development of data-centres and effortlessly supports the demanding growth-models of businesses without the need for repetitive maintenance.
-Your IT environment is drastically changed, freeing up administration work that can be better focused by an IT team on business-valued development.
+The pre-configured software significantly accelerates the deployment and development of data-centres and effortlessly supports the demanding growth-models of businesses.
+It’s effective as you can practice all of this without the need for repetitive maintenance.
+Your IT environment is drastically changed, freeing up administration work that can be better focused by an IT team for business-valued development.

 Hyper-converged infrastructure takes what was once an essential part of an IT team to constantly work on hardware maintenance and simplifies it to the function of storage management.
 It forms invisible columns that support the infrastructure of the network so that the user doesn’t have to worry, requiring less support much in the same way a smartphone user may barely concern themselves with the issues of their mobile phones storage and system management.
 A hyper-converged infrastructure is constantly developing the network as an application for its users, that focuses rather on running efficiently as a powerful and reliable tool that saves you on money and stress.